 Be More Specific

-The simplest rule to remember if you’re trying to show is just to be specific.
+The simplest rule to remember if you’re trying to show is just to write specific details.
 Specificity will fill in the gaps from your telling and bring life to your scenes.
 Let me give you an example of how being specific will help you show.

 Here’s a very tell-y example: